Jon1969Edwards/ThisHubbaRepo/README.md

 Android mobile application using the Google Maps API, Picasso, OkHttp, and ActionBarSherlock.
 Our backend is a python API using mongoDB with mongoengine.
 If you're interested in working on the iOS version of HubbaHubba email me at robsmall@umich.edu and pull the iOS code to get started!

 // TODO For Beta Release:
-- Quit activity when returning from mail
 - Comment out Delete Endpoint
-- Cannot back out of app
 - Add correct error messages instead of returning json
 - Take out all debug messages